birkirorri/sxGenBench/README.md

 in each model folder there is a folder for each dataset run

+Seperate folders is available for each disentanglement metric implemented in this benchmark

 ## Standard benchmarking workflow (Blue)

 Files that end with _standard are the standard workflow.
 This includes model training after the defult pipelines,